rsmith-nl/nctools/README.rst

 generate NC code for our gerber cloth cutter has some deficiencies.

 Note that this software was _not_ written for Gerber PCB milling machines!
-The generated code was tested on a Gerber Garment Technology S-3000 cutter, with the C-200MT controller software.
+The generated code was originally tested on a Gerber Garment Technology S-3000 cutter, with the C-200MT controller software.

 Most programs use the ``nctools`` modules.
 The dxfreader submodule can extract LINE, ARC, CIRCLE and (LW)POLYLINE entities from a DXF file.
 Note that it does *not* handle other entities like BLOCK.
 The module _assumes_ that the units in the file are millimeters.
 It writes nc code in centi-inches.

 At this time these programs have gone through a rewrite, done on the ‘develop’ branch.